yasirsavanur/cashflow_analysis/README.md

 <i>Tools used: Excel with VBA automation, Pivot Tables, and Scenario Analysis</i>

 Welcome to my quick walkthrough of how I explored and broke down the cash flow dynamics for Megawidget International.
-This report is more about *practical insights* and *what worked*—not heavy jargon.
+This report is more about *practical insights* and *what worked*...
+Not heavy jargon.

 ---